Employee / Worker Privacy Notice

 If we need to use your information for any reasons beyond those stated above, we will discuss this with you and ask for your explicit consent.
 The Data Protection Act 2018 (subject to Parliamentary approval) gives you certain rights, including the right to:

-If you wish to access the personal data we hold about you, please contact the Trust’s Human Resources Department in writing.
+If you wish to access the personal data we hold about you, please contact the Trust’s Human Resources Department.

 Please remember to include details of the information you require plus contact details and two forms of identification such as a copy of your driving license/ passport and also a document with your name and address on such as a utility bill.